dimagi/commcare-hq/corehq/apps/geospatial/README.md

+# Case Grouping

+There are various configuration settings available for deciding how case grouping is done.
+These parameters are saved in the `GeoConfig` model which is linked to a domain.
+It is important to note however, that not all available parameters will be used for case grouping.
+The parameters that actually get used is determined by the chosen grouping method.
+Mainly, these are:
+1. Min/Max Grouping - Grouping is done by specifying the minimum and maximum number of cases that each group may have.
+2. Target Size Grouping - Grouping is done by specifying how many groups should be created.
+Cases will then evenly get distributed into groups to meet the target number of groups.

 # Setup Test Data

 To populate test data for any domain, you could simply do a bulk upload for cases with the following columns